MPoL-dev/visread/README.md

 # visreader
-Small tools built on CASA6 to read visibilities directly from calibrated CASA Measurement Sets
+A minimal tool built on CASA6 to read visibilities directly from calibrated CASA Measurement Sets

 # Introduction

 The purpose of this package is to provide a quick and easy `read("myFile.ms")` function to load visibilities from a calibrated CASA Measurement Set file into memory in a Python program.
-You may wish to analyze them, plot the baseline distributions, or synthesize images from them using software like [MPoL](https://github.com/MPoL-dev).
+You may wish to plot the baseline distributions, analyze the visibilities themselves, or synthesize images from them using software like [MPoL](https://github.com/MPoL-dev).

 The visibilities are returned as an object.

+Code Example

+    import visreader
+    vis = visreader.read("myFile.ms")
+    print(vis)

+More information is provided in the Documentation.

-Currently, there is only one primary visibility container specialized for the purposes of the MPoL project.
-If you identify a use case for a different visibility container (i.e., polarization), please submit a pull request.
+Currently, there is only one primary visibility container for spectral line measurement sets, whose attributes are driven by the development needs of the MPoL project.
+A set of single-channel continuum visibilities is just a subset of this.

+If you identify and configure an additional visibility container (i.e., polarization), pull requests are welcome.

 # Lineage

-The code in this package is fairly simple, but it is also built using CASA knowledge gained from scripts provided by a number of collaborators, who are credited in the CONTRIBUTORS.md file.
+The code in this package is fairly simple, but it is also built using CASA knowledge gained from a number of collaborators, who are credited in the CONTRIBUTORS.md file.
+You may also be interested in investigating the [`vis_sample`](https://github.com/AstroChem/vis_sample) and [`UVHDF5`](https://github.com/AstroChem/UVHDF5) packages, as they provide some similar capabilities with additional functionality.